 The full score was published in volume 24 of Tchaikovsky's Complete Collected Works (1961), edited by Irina Iordan.

 Tchaikovsky's autograph score was lost during the 1870s .
-A manuscript copy, with only the last page written by the composer, is preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+A manuscript copy, with only the last page written by the composer, is preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 63).

 Notes and References